 “We are fighting to disrupt the industry from the top down, but also want parents to not only have access to trustworthy information to assess what’s at risk, why it’s important, and what chemicals to be aware of, but to understand that they have power in this, too,” explains Cik.
 “We want parents to be better equipped with how to create safe, optimal conditions for their child that can lower internal toxicity levels and may prevent their risk of disease.”

 Looking for a Naturepedic discount code?
+Or is it just time for a new mattress?
 You can use Greenchild15 to get 15% off the purchase of their top-rated, certified organic mattresses and accessories.
+They also carry pillows and memory foam mattress toppers.

 For organic comfort and safety with a lower price tag, the affordable Happsy line.
 Made by Naturepedic, they follow the same rigorous standards for safety.
 The main difference is there are fewer custom options with Happsy mattresses.
 Right now you can get $200 off a Happsy mattress with code SAVE200.